 - Write down key personal information, including recent life changes.

 - List all medications, vitamins and supplements you're taking.

-Your time with your doctor may be limited, so preparing a list of questions can help you make the most of your time together.
-For a Baker's cyst, some basic questions to ask your doctor include:
+Your time with your care provider may be limited, so preparing a list of questions can help you make the most of your time together.
+For a Baker cyst, some basic questions to ask include:

 - What caused this cyst to develop?

 - What tests do I need?
 Do these tests require special preparation?

 - Is a Baker cyst temporary or long lasting?

 - What treatments are available, and which do you recommend?